-Promoting STEM Careers is one way to help raise the aspirations and open up opportunities to non-traditional careers.
+Promoting STEM Careers is a way to help raise the aspirations and open up career opportunities.
 This can have a positive impact on the future life chances of those young people who may be at risk of making choices that limit their potential.
 For example, stereotyping which leads to segregation in subject and subsequent career choice is one of the major causes of the gender pay gap (women's wages are on average 17% less than men's wages).
 This stereotyping tends to impact more significantly on distinct groups including girls, disabled young people, young people from socio-economic groups and some ethnic minorities, specifically Pakistani, Bangladeshi and Black Carribean young women.
-(Bhavnani,2006; Francis, 2002; Frances, etal, 2005)
+(Bhavnani,2006; Francis, 2002; Frances, et al, 2005)

 STEM careers are not only achieved by following the academic route.
-Vocational route-ways into STEM careers are well established and qualifications include apprenticeships, vocational diplomas and BTECs.
-Mixing and matching vocational and academic studies is becoming more common, with the introduction of foundation degrees providing an alternative route-way into higher education.
+Vocational and work based routeways into STEM careers are well established and qualifications include apprenticeships, technical certificates and BTECs.
+Mixing and matching vocational and academic studies is also more common, with the industry designed Degree Apprenticeships a new route into higher education.

 A focus on the academic route means that some young people may be missing the opportunity to enter into STEM careers.
 A more hands-on practical approach works for some young people, and these routes provide another opportunity to increase diversity of those working in STEM and draw on more talent and address skill shortages.
 See case studies leaving school at 16.

 Legislation is important in encouraging a fairer and more inclusive society.
 Until recently, the onus has been on individuals to bring a case against another person or organisation that may have discriminated against them.
 The introduction of Equality Duties has shifted the emphasis from the individual to organisations to take action to pro-actively eliminate discrimination and promote equality.
-For example,while a school may have always had more girls than boys studying GCSE Textiles and the opposite for Resistant Materials, the new law means that schools should be taking action to tackle gender segregation in subject choice.
+For example, the law means that schools should be taking action to tackle gender segregation in subject choice.
 Further information on what schools need to do to meet their legal requirements under the equality duties can be found at the Equality and Human Rights Commission website .